akshayson22/ETHYLENE-APP/README.md

 # Ethylene Simulation Inside Avocado Package - Web Application

 This project is a web-based adaptation of the scientific model developed by **Dr. Akshay Sonawane** at ATB Potsdam to simulate gas concentrations in modified atmosphere packaging (MAP) for avocados.
 It converts the original `tkinter` desktop application into a user-friendly web interface that can run locally on your machine.
+This web app can also be easily published on AWS Elastic Beanstalk (EB) with all the required files located in the ethylene-avocado-webapp.

 The application predicts the concentration of **ethylene (C₂H₄)**, **oxygen (O₂)**, and **carbon dioxide (CO₂)** inside an avocado package over a defined storage period, considering parameters such as fruit mass, temperature, package perforations, and the presence of an ethylene scavenger.